Dateline: Purgatory - Darlie Routier Book

-The Routier hose was torn all to pieces and parts of furniture, walls and appliances even, were taken as evidence.
+The Routier house was torn all to pieces and parts of furniture, walls and appliances even, were taken as evidence.
 In the mass of things taken from the Routier house is Darlie's Will for her boys.
-She states who they should go to and how their inheritance would not be given to them until they are 25 if they do not go to college and that if they should marry the money would be protected by
+She states who they should go to and how their inheritance would not be given to them until they are 25 if they do not go to college and that if they should marry the money would be protected.

 Court Transcripts Incorrect